greenloz/python/README.md

 PythonScripts

-Small collection of pythonscripts for linux environment.
+Small collection of old pythonscripts for debian environment.

-Michael Löfvenberg